doamatto/5m_loading/README.md

 - Easy to customize footer text
 - Add a logo to your loading screen

-You can see the progress on [this Trello board.](https://trello.com/b/aePOCnqI)

 Put into even more grave detail, all of this is planned and most of it hasn't been done yet.
 I'm only now starting to dabble in FiveM modding.
 If I like it, you can expect a bit more of this in future, as well as for other games.

 ### Installing